jecisc/GitBridge/README.md

 This will allow the bridge to reset some cache at the image startup.

-Now that your bridge is created, if it find an Iceberg repository, associated to its local clone, containing the package in which the bridge is defined, you will be able to use the bridge to access some resources.
+Now that your bridge is created, if it finds an Iceberg repository, associated to its local clone, containing the package in which the bridge is defined, you will be able to use the bridge to access some resources.

 For example you can get a file reference to the git folder like this: